If you’re collecting miles & points through credit card spending, I always recommend doing what you can to accrue

 - Southwest Rapid Rewards

 - United MileagePlus

 Transfer points to Virgin Atlantic Flying Club for redemptions in ANA first class

 Transfer points to World of Hyatt for redemptions at Alila Bali

-Some might argue that they really only have ten partners, since you can transfer points between Aer Lingus, British Airways, and Iberia pretty freely, assuming your account meets certain requirements.
+Some might argue that they really only have eleven partners, since you can transfer points between Aer Lingus, British Airways, and Iberia pretty freely, assuming your account meets certain requirements.

 How long does it take to transfer Chase Ultimate Rewards points?